rpkrupali1/selenium-java-framework/readme.md

 - Establish relation between each page

 Created Base Abstract class rather than page initializing in every class, this makes code mich simpler and easy to understand.

+Page Navigation
+Using page navigation we can establish relationship between each page, so that anytime while operation is performed on one method, it may or may not return page object
+This will ensure the business logic embedded in our test code and wont loose behaviour of application.